abivia/colorspace/readme.md

-# Abivia\Colorspace - Color conversions and manipulation
+# Abivia\ColorSpace - Color conversions and manipulation

 This is a revisit of a library that was written for PHP 4, revised for PHP 5, now rewritten for PHP 8.1+.